-With varied terrain and tremendous ecological diversity Florida provides hikers of all skill levels a perfect backdrop for exercise and adventure.
-Experience the natural beauty of the Sunshine State as you ramble on these 10 footpaths.
+With varied terrain and tremendous ecological diversity, Florida provides hikers of all skill levels a perfect backdrop for exercise and adventure.
+Experience the natural beauty of the Sunshine State as you ramble these 10 footpaths.

 Blackwater River State Forest – Hike the northernmost section of the Florida National Scenic Trail just a few miles away from its connection point to the Alabama Hiking Trail.
 Massive red clay bluffs along Juniper Creek provide one of the grandest views found anywhere on the entire Florida Trail.
 The scenery is spectacular as the path follows along the Blackwater River and its smaller tributaries.